 John Vaughen

-Principal Investigator he/him/his John obtained a bachelor’s degree in Biology from the University of Chicago, was a MEXT research scholar at Kyoto University, and completed his Ph.D. in Developmental Biology with Tom Clandinin at Stanford.
-He unexpectedly fell in love with brain lipids and how specific fats control cell physiology and behavior, which he studies as a Sandler Faculty Fellow at UCSF.
+Principal Investigator John obtained a bachelor’s degree in Biology from the University of Chicago, was a MEXT research scholar at Kyoto University, completed his Ph.D. in Developmental Biology with Tom Clandinin at Stanford, and is now a Sandler Faculty Fellow at UCSF.
+He unexpectedly fell in love with brain lipids and is studying how specific fats influence brain cell function across neurons and glia.

 Drosophila Melanogaster